Jonah Runs Away

-God commanded Jonah to go preach to the wicked inhabitants of Nineveh (the capital of Assyria) the message of repentance or they would be destroyed by fire (Jonah 1:1-2).
-But Jonah, instead of obeying God’s command, ran away to Tarshish, a city in southern Spain, which is more than 2,500 miles in the opposite direction from Nineveh.
-Jonah went Tarshish to escape from his duty, and to still the voice of his conscience.
+God commanded Jonah to go preach to the wicked inhabitants of Nineveh (the capital of Assyria) the message of repentance or they would be destroyed by fire (Jona.
+1:1-2).
+But the prophet, instead of obeying God’s command, ran away to Tarshish, a city in southern Spain, which is more than 2,500 miles in the opposite direction from Nineveh.
+He went to Tarshish to escape from his duty, and to quiet the voice of his conscience.

-As Jonah thought of the hardships and seeming impossibilities of this directive, he was tempted to question the wisdom of the call.
+As the prophet thought of the hardships and seeming impossibilities of this mission, he was tempted to question the wisdom of the call.
 From a human standpoint it seemed as if nothing could be accomplished by proclaiming repentance to that wicked city.
 He forgot for the moment that the Creator whom he worshiped was all-wise and all-powerful.

 In the commission given him, Jonah had been assigned with a heavy responsibility; yet He who had bidden him go was able to help His servant and grant him victory.
-Had Jonah obeyed without a question, he would have been saved from a dreadful experience, and would have been blessed greatly.
-Yet, in the hour of Jonah’s hopelessness, the Lord did not leave him.
-Through a series of trials and unusual providences, the Jonah’s faith in God and in His infinite power to save was restored.
+Had the prophet obeyed without a question, he would have been saved from a dreadful experience, and would have been blessed greatly.
+Yet, in the hour of his hopelessness, the Lord did not leave him.
+Through a series of trials and unusual Providences, the prophet’s faith in God and in His infinite power to save was restored.

 Not for long was Jonah allowed to go on uninterrupted in his mad escape.
-“The Lord sent out a great wind into the sea, and there was a mighty tempest in the sea, so that the ship was like to be broken” (Jonah 1: 4).
+“The Lord sent out a great wind into the sea, and there was a mighty tempest in the sea, so that the ship was like to be broken” (Jona.
+1: 4).
 As the story goes, Jonah told the people in the ship that he was the reason for the tempest and if they throw him into the sea the tempest will cease.
-And that is what happened (1:4-16).
+And that is what happened (Jona.
+1:4-16).
 But the Lord in mercy, “prepared a great fish to swallow Jonah.
 And Jonah was in the belly of the fish three days and three night” (verse 17).

 In His service,